 Until now, there has been no comprehensive study that provides the adequate vertical and time resolutions of forcing fields required for accurate regional model integrations.
-In fact, the numbers of forcing levels and time frequencies have been somewhat arbitrarily chosen and very high resolutions in the vertical and in time, of the order of 25 hPa in the vertical and 6 hours in time, are usually asked for.
-Unfortunately, this high resolution forcing output restricts the number of cases of downscaling that can be performed.
-For example, the North American Regional Climate Change Assessment Program (NARCCAP; Mearns et al., 2005), aiming at downscaling global warming simulations over the continental U.S., Canada, and Mexico, limits the number of global warming simulation models to only four.
-The slow progress in the downscaling of ensemble seasonal forecast is also due to the practical difficulties in storing high resolution output from large ensemble members.
+In fact, the numbers of forcing levels and time frequencies have been somewhat arbitrarily chosen, and very high resolutions in the vertical direction and in time, on the order of 25 hPa vertically and 6 h in time, are believed to be required.
+This high-resolution forcing output unfortunately restricts the number of cases of downscaling that can be performed.
+For example, the North American Regional Climate Change Assessment Program (Mearns et al. 2005), which aims at downscaling global warming simulations over the continental United States, Canada, and Mexico, limits the number of global warming simulation models to only four.
+The slow progress in the downscaling of ensemble seasonal forecast is also due to the practical difficulties in storing high-resolution output from large ensemble members.

-In this paper, we will examine the impact of the forcing field specifications, particularly their vertical resolution (Section 3).
-We will then introduce a new interpolation scheme that allows the use of very coarse vertical resolution with a little loss in accuracy, but with a small overhead (Section 4).
-In the last part of Section 4, we will present the importance of the time frequency of the forcing data and show that the new interpolation scheme applied in time can also improve the downscaling.
-In evaluating the forcing specifications, we take into account the fact that the treatment of the lateral boundary is very different from model to model and the results are strongly dependent on the way the lateral boundary conditions are treated, namely, the width of the relaxation zone, the magnitude of relaxation and the way relaxation is applied, as well as many other factors.
-The use of spectral nudging (von Storch et al 2000; Kanamaru and Kanamitsu, 2007), which improves regional simulations, makes the specification of the forcing fields even more critical, since the large scale part of the forcing is used within the regional domain.
-Because of this, we decided to perform two experiments, one using the conventional lateral boundary zone nudging without any forcing within the domain and the other using spectral nudging, with the hope that the results of this paper might be widely applied to a variety of regional models.
+In this paper, we examine the impact of the vertical resolution of the forcing field (section 3).
+We then introduce a new interpolation scheme that improves accuracy of a regional model simulation by the use of very-coarse-vertical-resolution forcing fields with a small overhead (section 4).
+In the last part of section 4, we present the importance of the time frequency of the forcing data and show that the new interpolation scheme applied in time can also improve the downscaling.

+In evaluating the forcing specifications, we take into account the fact that the treatment of the lateral boundary is very different from model to model and that the results are strongly dependent on the way the lateral boundary conditions are treated-namely, the width of the relaxation zone, the magnitude of relaxation, and the way relaxation is applied-as well as many other factors.
+The use of spectral nudging (von Storch et al. 2000; Kanamaru and Kanamitsu 2007), which improves regional simulations, makes the specification of the forcing fields even more critical, since the largescale part of the forcing is used within the regional domain.
+Because of this, we decided to perform two experiments, one using the conventional lateral boundary zone nudging without any forcing within the domain, and the other using spectral nudging, with the hope that the results of this paper might be widely applied to a variety of regional models.